Updated April 6, 2023

-The Nettacker helps automate knowledge collection, vulnerability scanning and ultimately generate a report for networks, including services, glitches, vulnerabilities, misconfigurations, and information.
+The Nettacker helps automate knowledge collection, and vulnerability scanning and ultimately generates a report for networks, including services, glitches, vulnerabilities, misconfigurations, and information.
 This tool can detect and bypass IDS, IPS, Firewalls, and other devices with the help of SYN, TCP, ACK, ICMP, and other protocols.

 Jok3r is also a network and software pentest automation tool that assists penetration testers in evaluating network networks and web applications’ security.
 Its main goal is to automate as far as possible in order to find and exploit the target.
 It helps in finding security vulnerabilities in a variety of popular services and web technologies, such as languages and servers.